October 22, 2025 8 min read Richard Halldearn

 1. Stateless vs. Stateful Agents

-The fundamental difference between our two agents highlights a critical design consideration: stateless agents are significantly easier to implement and maintain than stateful ones.
+The fundamental difference between my two agents highlights a critical design consideration: stateless agents are significantly easier to implement and maintain than stateful ones.

 "The proofreader agent's success comes from its simplicity: it processes each email independently without needing to remember previous interactions.
 The games agent's complexity comes from its need to maintain and update state across multiple interactions."